tommililja/Farse/README.md

 # Farse

-> Simple parsing library for F# using System.Text.Json.
+> Simple, explicit JSON parsing for F# using System.Text.Json.

 Inspired by [Thoth.Json](https://github.com/thoth-org/Thoth.Json) and its composability.